ibm-cloud-docs/vpc/fl-ordering.md

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup) with the right variables.
-2. Store the following variables to be used in the API commands:
+2. Store the following values in variables to be used in the API command:

    * `ResourceGroupId` - First, get your resource group and then populate the variable: